SmartApplications/CopyPasteFromDesktopToMobile/README.md

 # CopyPasteFromDesktopToMobile

-CopyPasteFromDesktopToMobile is application which will allow a user to copy and paste data from a desktop onto a mobile phone.
+CopyPasteFromDesktopToMobile is Java web application which will allow a user to copy and paste data from any desktop machine onto a mobile phone.

 ----------------
 Use Cases